 Gugnin will be recording for Hyperion in 2018 preceded by a recent additional invitation by Piano Classics in 2017.
 He is very much in demand as a recording artist recordings of piano concertos by Shostakovich together with the State Academic Chamber Orchestra of Russia, (Delos International, 2007), music for piano duo iDuo (together with Vadim Kholodenko, Delos International, 2010) and a recital program from (Steinway & Sons) with the Pictures of the Exhibition raved by the public.
 The recording of Shostakovich concerti was used on the soundtrack of Steven Spielberg’s Oscar-winning film, ‘Bridge of spies’.
 Andrey has also recorded for TV and radio in Russia, The Netherlands, Croatia, Austria, Switzerland and the USA.

 Gugnin's versatility makes him very much in the spot light as a recitalist, chamber music partner and a soloist with orchestras in more than twenty countries, performing at Vienna’s Musikverein, Carnegie Hall in New York, Abravanel Hall in Salt Lake City, Sydney Opera House, the Eastman School of Music, the Great Hall of the Moscow State Conservatory, the Tchaikovsky Concert Hall in Moscow, Mariinsky Concert Hall, Thailand Cultural Centre, the Louvre, Paris, and the Zagreb Opera Theatre, Tokyo Metropolitan Art Space and Asahi Hamarikyu Hall just to mention part of the expanding list.
-He has been invited and given masterclasses in Russia, the USA, Finland, Croatia and Japan.
+He has been invited and given masterclasses in Russia, the USA, Finland, Australia, Croatia and Japan.

-In Takebe cho, Okayama City in JAPAN, his recital so motivated the public and the organizers in 2016 that soon after the concert, a festival for chamber music was created namely "Takebe-cho Chamber Music Festival - Gugnin and Friends" to be continued in October 2017.
+In Takebe cho, Okayama City in Japan, his recital so motivated the public and the organizers in 2016 that soon after the concert, a festival for chamber music was created namely "Takebe-cho Chamber Music Festival - Gugnin and Friends" to be continued in October 2017.

-The institutions of artistic collaboration extends from the State Academic Symphony Orchestra of Russia, the Symphony Orchestra of the Saint-Petersburg Cappella, Mariisnky Symphony Orchestra, Utah Symphony Orchestra, Jerusalem Camerata, Sydney Symphony Orchestra, Tokyo New City Orchestra, The Netherlands Symphony Orchestra, the Moscow State Academic Symphony Orchestra, the Asko Schönberg ensemble and Camerata Salzburg so far as well as guest appearances in the Verbier Festival, Ruhr Klavier Festival, Mariinsky International Festival, Dubrovnik Summer Festival, the Musical Olympus Festival, the Art-November International Festival of Arts, Vivacello, Ars-longa, the Ohrid Summer Festival, the Shanghai Festival, the Summer Evenings in Zagreb festival, the Youth Festival in Aberdeen and the Bermuda Islands Performing Arts Festival, among others.
+The institutions of artistic collaboration extends from the State Academic Symphony Orchestra of Russia, the Symphony Orchestra of the Saint-Petersburg Cappella, Mariinsky Symphony Orchestra, Utah Symphony Orchestra, Jerusalem Camerata, Sydney Symphony Orchestra, Tokyo New City Orchestra, The Netherlands Symphony Orchestra, the Moscow State Academic Symphony Orchestra, the Asko Schönberg ensemble and Camerata Salzburg so far as well as guest appearances in the Verbier Festival, Ruhr Klavier Festival, Mariinsky International Festival, Dubrovnik Summer Festival, the Musical Olympus Festival, the Art-November International Festival of Arts, Vivacello, Ars-longa, the Ohrid Summer Festival, the Shanghai Festival, the Summer Evenings in Zagreb festival, the Youth Festival in Aberdeen and the Bermuda Islands Performing Arts Festival, among others.